 Mayor Bowser introduced her Fiscal Year 2021 proposed budget today (Mon.
 5/18) and buried in the Fiscal Impact Statement from DC’s CFO (see page 33-34) that I found after some serious Googling are some smart proposals in the Alcoholic Beverage Sales and Delivery Amendment Act of 2020:

-- Permanently allow registered bars and restaurants to provide take-out and delivery alcohol (likely accompanied with prepared food item, existing registered licensees would be grandfathered by April 1, 2021, new ones would have to request endorsement.
-Basic $200/annual fee required).
+- Permanently allow registered bars and restaurants to provide take-out and delivery alcohol (accompanied with prepared food item as is now, existing registered licensees would be grandfathered by April 1, 2021, new ones would have to request endorsement.
+Basic min. $200/annual fee required).